 Probably the most simple use to think of for a GIS map is to highlight specific features as points to show where exactly they are located.
 By looking at the distribution of certain objects on the map, a human eye can detect certain patterns or trends, which can help better understand the data dynamics.
 For example, this GIS map shows where different types of diamonds are mined in the South African Republic, by giving each type a distinct color.
 Mining is one of many industries that highly benefit from the use of GIS technology.

 Statistical and numerical data usually come in big tables and spreadsheets that can be really intimidating.
 Visualizing them as colors, shades, and appealing shapes on the GIS map can simplify things and improve the decision-making process.
 A map below compares the number of college students between different states.
-It is essentially a quantity map, using shades of blue, darker ones representing a higher value.
+It is essentially a quantity map, using shades of brown, darker ones representing a higher value.

 The more data there is to process, the more confusing it can be to understand it.
 Sometimes, a general display of more and less dense distribution of people, objects, or other attributes, on a GIS map can be enough to make sense of it.
 Real-estate agencies often use heat maps to analyze the distribution of prices, income, and other data over a large territory.